top of page

 Lynn McGee

 Lynn McGee sees the world in fierce vivid takes.
 Her poems explore a woman’s love for a woman, the loss of a beloved sister, and the dailiness of challenges to both family and fellow travelers.
 Via quick poetic clips and the New York City subway system, she catapults us through tunnels and on elevated tracks into the “hard curves.”
-We hitch a ride with the poet and her passengers on their commute, and when they detrain, attempting to leave by the in-turnstile, they are given a physical jolt and simultaneously realize there is no exit.
 In her poem “Ledge,” McGee writes: “A machine was in charge then / and a machine / is in charge now….

-—Joseph Zaccardi, Marin County, California poet Laureate (2013-2015) and author of A Wolf Stands Alone in Water
+—Joseph Zaccardi, Marin County, former California poet Laureate and author of A Wolf Stands Alone in Water

 —Pamela Davis, 2014 ABZ Poetry Prize Winner for her full-length collection of poetry, Lunette

 Tracks, by Lynn McGee, carries us like passengers on a train into the human life of the daily commute.
 We board each poem and take a ride.
 The scenery streams past us, each of us inhabiting a body that travels through life with a private song streaming into our heads, "One in a million!"
 Intimate, open-hearted, McGee’s voice as fellow-voyager and guide is pitch perfect.
-About the stranger standing against “the silver pole, / shoulders back / and feet planted in a plié / so natural…”—he could be anyone, a dancer on the way to rehearsal, or the waiter who will serve you your salad.
-Then he is gone, who knows where?
-A child who’s mother recently died tells her aunt, “You’re in the wrong / space.
-Tomorrow, be over there.”
 Tracks are the prints to follow to your destination.
 They are the words McGee uses to “to wake myself / and write this life, / into something I want.”
 These poems will take you there.

 —Mary-Sherman Willis, author of the book-length poem, Graffiti Calculus, and Grace Notes Appogiatures, a translation of the work of Jean Cocteau